ethhub-io/ethhub/ethereum-roadmap/serenity-phases/eth2-teams/parity.md

 ## Implementation Details

 Parity Technologies are developing 'Parity Ethereum' - an Ethereum 1.0 and 2.0 client written in the Rust programming language and built for mission-critical use.
+The name for the Eth 2.0 client is Shasper.

 ## Resources: